 3. Community Gardens

 A community garden can transform an empty lot or park into a beautiful urban pollinator hot spot that benefits both pollinators and people!
 Community gardens support people by improving physical and mental health, providing food security, and positively impacting the aesthetics of urban areas.
-Plus, with their abundant floral resources, urban community gardens have the potential to play an important role in pollinator conservation.
+Plus, with their abundant floral resources, urban community gardens can play an important role in pollinator conservation.
 At the same time, the gardens themselves are dependent upon the pollination services provided by insects.
-So, by adding solitary bees in community gardens we help contribute to both urban agriculture and pollinator conservation!
+So, by adding solitary bees in community gardens, we help contribute to urban agriculture and pollinator conservation!

 4. School Gardens

 Besides providing shelter for native bees, bee houses and hotels are useful for pollinator education, outreach, and citizen science.
 There is a wide diversity of bees across the United States, but many people only know of honey bees and bumble bees.
-Bee hotels can help introduce students and community members to native pollinators and the important role they play, as well as offer a way to connect with nature in an urban setting.
+Bee hotels can help introduce students and community members to native pollinators and their vital role in food production and offer a way to connect with nature in an urban setting.

 If you are a parent or educator, consider incorporating native plants and solitary bees into your existing school garden OR working with the administration to build a school garden program.
 The Collective School Garden Network has a library of resources that demonstrate the value and purpose of school gardens, steps to building a school garden, and funding opportunities to help schools finance start-up and maintenance costs.